 Delivery Director at SPD Technology

-“Defining roles and responsibilities in an SLA for software development is crucial for ensuring clarity and accountability in our projects.
+“Defining roles and responsibilities in a service contract for software development is crucial for ensuring clarity and accountability in our projects.
 It helps us know exactly who is responsible for what, ensures a quicker dispute resolution process, and guarantees we meet our performance targets.”

 Monitoring and Reporting